Logo for Digital Hit Entertainment: Entertainment news, celebrity news, reviews and interviews

 Live from the backstage pressroom, here's our commentary on Hollywood's big night:

-After Donald Sutherland and Glenn Close introduced the various nominees and presenters, the night started with Tom Cruise coming out on stage and talking about how certain movies would trigger memories.
+After celebrity announcers Donald Sutherland and Glenn Close introduced the various nominees and presenters, the night started with Tom Cruise talking about how certain movies would trigger memories.
 He then mentioned the events of 9/11.
 He said he was asked by other actors if we should continue after such tragic events.
 He said he told them that people needed those memories more than ever.

 They then showed a small film by Errol Morris that asked people like Laura Bush and Iggy Pop what movies meant to them.

 Then, spoofing Moulin Rouge, host Whoopi Goldberg descended from the ceiling.
-She said she was the original sexy beast.
-She said that the negative campaigning was nuts.
-She said that all the mudslinging going on made all the nominees look black.
-She then welcomed people to the new Kodak Theatre.
-She also said that the security was tighter than some of the audience's faces.
-She then pointed out that they had seated the Smith's together.
-Will, Jada and Maggie.
+She said she was the original “sexy beast.”
+She said that the negative campaigning was nuts and added that all the mudslinging going on made all the nominees look black.
+She then welcomed people to the new Kodak Theatre and added that the security was tighter than some of the audience’s faces.
+She also pointed out that they had seated the Smith’s together: Will, Jada and Maggie.

 The first presenter of the night was Benicio Del Toro, who was there to present Best Supporting Actress.
-And the Oscar® went to Jennifer Connelly.
+And the Oscar® went to Jennifer Connelly for A Beautiful Mind.

 Next up was Academy President Frank Pierson, who welcomed all to the 74th Annual Academy Awards®.